 Associate Professor, Department of Comparative Biosciences

-Dr. Mahoney’s laboratory focuses on the effects of steroid hormones and endocrine disrupting chemicals on a range of behaviors.
-We are investigating the role of the chemical class known as phthalates on sleep and biological rhythms (circadian rhythms), anxiety and novelty seeking, and sexual behaviors.
-Potential projects available for SureTox students would be to 1) examine the role of a phthalate mixture on attractivity, receptivity, and partner preference in male and female mice and 2) investigate the impact of phthalates on gene expression patterns in sexually dimorphic brain regions of mice.
-Read more
+Dr. Mahoney’s laboratory focuses on the effects of endocrine disrupting chemicals and pesticides on behavior and the brain in mice.
+We are investigating the role of the chemical class known as phthalates on biological rhythms, anxiety, social behavior, novelty seeking, and sexual behaviors.
+We are also looking at pesticides known as neonicotinoids on anxiety and cognition.
+Potential projects available for SureTox students would be to 1) examine the role of a phthalate mixture on attractivity, receptivity, and partner preference in male and female mice and gene expression patterns in sexually dimorphic brain regions of mice and 2) investigate the impact of the pesticide imidacloprid on cognition and anxiety and neuroinflammation.
+Dr. Mahoney’s Biosketch

 Romana Nowak